juliancwirko/elrond-nft-minting-platform-poc/README.md

 ## Elrond NFT Minting Platform POC

+**Development on this project has been stopped.
+Check why here: https://github.com/juliancwirko/elrond-nft-minting-platform-poc/issues/3#issuecomment-1136872878**

 **If you are searching for more advanced open source tooling for NFT launches, please check**: [elven.tools](https://www.elven.tools)

 - [elrond-nft-minting-platform-poc live app](https://elrond-nft-minting-platform-poc.netlify.app/)